immersive-web/webxr-ar-module/explainer.md

 During non-exclusive (aka 'Magic Window') sessions:
 - The UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`)
 - `VRWebGLLayer.framebuffer` will always be null.
-When this is passed into `gl.bindFramebuffer`, it will result in rendering occurring in the default framebuffer of the `VRWebGLLayer.source`.
+When this is passed into `gl.bindFramebuffer`, it will result in rendering occurring in the default framebuffer of the `VRWebGLLayer.context`.
-- Changes to the size of the `VRWebGLLayer.source` canvas will automatically update the `VRViewport` and potentially projection matrix in the first `VRPresentationFrame` after the changes have been applied in the page.
+- Changes to the size of the canvas hosting the `VRWebGLLayer.context` will automatically update the `VRViewport` and potentially projection matrix in the first `VRPresentationFrame` after the changes have been applied in the page.
 Calls to `VRWebGLLayer.requestViewportScaling()` will have no effect.

 ```js
 function onDrawFrame(vrFrame) {